person in handcuffs while another person in the foreground holds a bag of illegal drugs

 Each crime has different levels of severity that involve varying penalties.

 Drug possession, specifically, refers to being found in unlawful possession of a controlled substance or drug that is regulated by the Food and Drug Administration (FDA).
-Such substances could include hallucinogens, anabolic steroids, narcotics, depressants, and stimulants.
+Such substances could include:

 The type of substance or substances you are charged with possessing can play an important role in the severity of the penalties you face, as could the amount of the substance in your possession.
 But no matter how minor or severe, you do not want a criminal conviction on your record, and a robust legal defense is the best way to protect your future.